Predator (franchise): Prey (2022)

 Naru, a skilled Comanche warrior, is striving to prove herself as a hunter, and finds herself having to protect her people from a Predator as well as from French fur traders who are destroying the Buffalo her people rely on for survival.
+Through multiple close encounters, Naru gains enough knowledge about the Predator and kills it alone, finally proving herself to her tribe.
+On March 16, 2025, Collider released an interview with Amber Midthunder where she also expressed her interest in returning to the role and her hopes that Prey 2 will be released eventually following Trachtenberg's other entries Predator: Killer of Killers and Predator: Badlands.